IRHPC/irhpc.github.io/docs/compiling/01_packages.md

   1) default  2) env1
 ```

+### Pre-built environments
+Some package environments are loaded in by default, others need to be loaded in manually.
+See the list of pre-built package environments described below.

 ## libsci-gcc

 The libsci-gcc tree provides a compilation of free and open source software providing commonly used numerical libraries for scientific software and applications.
 It starts with GCC-11.2.0, and is located in ```/hpcapps/libsci-gcc/```.